 The patient will be referred to CHDA for a Work Capability Assessment as for ESA.
-Fit notes are required until DWP makes a decision on their claim.
+Medical evidence, most commonly fit notes, are required until the DWP makes a decision on their claim.
 No further fit notes will be required unless the patient wishes to appeal the decision.

 If your patient's appeal is unsuccessful and it is decided that he or she is fit for work, you should only issue further fit notes if their condition worsens significantly or they develop a new condition.
 Further medical information